You can enrol in Medicare if you live in Australia and you’re any of these:

 Enrol in Medicare by following these steps:

-- mailing or emailing your form and supporting documents to Medicare Enrolment Services.
+- send your form and supporting documents to us.
+You can post them to the address on the form or email them to Medicare Enrolment Services.

 If you’re on your parent’s Medicare card, you’re already enrolled.
 This means you don’t need to re-enrol.
 When you’re 15 years old, you can get your own Medicare card.